tpschock/QR/README.md

 under the price on each property page (not just buried in "full details"), so a visitor on their phone can reach the broker in one tap.

+## Adding general company information

+`data/company-info.md` holds information about the brokerage itself (who you are, services, service area, office/contact, hours) rather than any single property — it's given to the AI on every chat, on every property page, in addition to that property's own details.
+Open the file and replace the bracketed placeholders with real content; leave a section blank and the AI just won't mention it.
+This is separate from `data/notes/<slug>.md`, which is per-property — use `company-info.md` for anything true across your whole brokerage.

 ## Adding marketing flier content

 The Salesforce export only has structured spec fields — no room for the